TIPS FOR FALL PLANTING

 arrival, our plants are shipped in high-tech cardboard, lots of it.
 This

-needs to come off the plants so they can breath (just another reason to be
+needs to come off the plants so they can breathe (just another reason to be

 home when the plants arrive).